Friday, June 25, 2010

 Ya gotta love those Kevin Trudeau infomercials.
-The guy's a regular pitbull when he's trying to market his latest "no-fail" product.
-A while back, he was aggressively promoting his "Natural Cure."
+The guy's a magician when he's trying to market his latest "no-fail" product.
+A while back, he was widely promoting his "Natural Cure."
 These days, he's hawking "the Law of Attraction" in a new and improved form that can be yours in a 10 CD package for a mere $297.
 He calls his latest course "Your Wish Is Your Command."

 Not long ago, Rhonda Byrne was selling essentially the same product through her book and video called The Secret.
 Before that, Joseph Murray was touting the "newly discovered" Law of Attraction in books such as The Power of Your Subconscious Mind.
 And before that, Ernest Holmes was proclaiming the wonders of "the Law" in his "landmark" book The Science of Mind.